Analysis | Samuel Alito’s provocative, unusually political speech

 In one of the most political sections of his speech, Alito doubled down on his dissent in the Supreme Court’s 2015 case legalizing same-sex marriage.
 Alito said at the time that the decision “will be used to vilify Americans who are unwilling to assent to the new orthodoxy."

-In his speech, Alito cited comedian George Carlin’s famous “Seven Words You Can Never Say on Television” routine and said it seems like a “quaint relic” because dialogue on TV today “appears at time to consist almost entirely of those words.”
+In his speech, Alito cited comedian George Carlin’s famous “Seven Words You Can Never Say on Television” routine and said it seems like a “quaint relic,” because dialogue on TV today “appears at time to consist almost entirely of those words.”
 He then compared that censorship to today, while claiming people could no longer publicly express opposition to same-sex marriage:

 But it would be easy to put together a new list called “Things You Can’t Say If You’re A Student or Professor at a College or University or an Employee of Many Big Corporations.”
 And there wouldn’t be just seven items on that list; 70 times seven would be closer to the mark.I won’t go down the list, but I’ll mention one that I’ve discussed in a published opinion: You can’t say that marriage is a union between one man and one woman.
 Until very recently, that’s what the vast majority of Americans thought.
 Now it’s considered bigotry.That this would happen after our decision in Obergefell should not have come as a surprise.
 Yes, the opinion of the court included words meant to calm the fears of those who cling to traditional views on marriage.
 But I could see, and so did the other justices in dissent, where the decision would lead.
 I wrote the following: “I assume that those who cling to old beliefs will be able to whisper their thoughts in the recesses of their homes, but if they repeat those views in public, they will risk being labeled as bigots and treated as such by governments, employers and schools.”
 That is just what is coming to pass.